iotaledger/wallet.rs/docs/libraries/nodejs/examples.md

 One of the key principle behind the `stronghold`-based storage is that no one can get a seed from the storage.
 You deal with all accounts purely via `AccountManager` instance and all complexities are hidden under the hood and are dealt with in a secure way.

 In case one would like to store a seed also somewhere else, there is a method `AccountManager.generateMnemonic()` that generates random seed and it can be leveraged before the actual account initialization.

-Please note, it is highly recommended to store `stronghold` password and `stronghold` database on separate devices.

 ### Accounts
 The library uses a model of individual accounts to separate individual users/clients from each other.
 It is possible to generate multiple addresses for each account deterministically.